apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 Now create a spider with the code you want to scrape any site and the `ROTATING_PROXY_LIST` in `settings.py` will manage which proxy to use for each request.
 Here middleware will treat each proxy initially as valid and then when a request is made, the middleware selects a proxy from the list of available proxies.
 The selection isn't purely sequential but is influenced by the recent history of proxy performance.
 The middleware has mechanisms to detect when a proxy might be banned or rendered ineffective.
 When such conditions are detected, the proxy is temporarily deactivated and put into a cooldown period.
 After the cooldown period expires, the proxy is reconsidered for use.

 In Crawlee, you can [use your own proxy servers](https://crawlee.dev/docs/guides/proxy-management) or proxy servers acquired from third-party providers.
-If you already have your proxy URLs, you can start using them as easy as this:
+If you already have your proxy URLs, you can start using them like this:

 ```js
 import { ProxyConfiguration } from 'crawlee';